 Your Guide to Safe Riding

 The Junction & Breakwater Trail welcomes pedestrians and cyclists of all ages and skill levels.
 Especially during the summer months, the trail’s popularity leads to numerous opportunities for demonstrating proper cycling safety.
-As you may imagine, trail cycling requires its own unique etiquette, as this video shows.
+As you may imagine, trail cycling requires its own unique etiquette.

 Below, you will find links to both state and national cycling safety resources, including statistics and graphics which explain the importance of knowing the law, employing proper hand signals, and wearing a helmet.
 Enjoy the trail safely—you will be glad you did!